 Drug Interactions With TriNessa

-Barbiturates may cause your body to metabolize the hormones in TriNessa too quickly, possibly increasing your risk of pregnancy.
-Ask your healthcare provider if you should use a different method of contraception while taking a barbiturate.
+Some seizure medications may cause your body to metabolize the hormones in TriNessa too quickly, which could increase your risk of pregnancy.
+Ask your healthcare provider if you should use a different method of contraception while taking a seizure medication.

-TriNessa may increase the level of cyclosporine in your blood, possibly increasing the chance of side effects of cyclosporine.
+TriNessa may increase the level of theophylline in your blood, possibly increasing the chance of theophylline side effects.
 Talk with your healthcare provider before taking these medications together.
-Your cyclosporine dose may need to be reduced, or you may need to switch to a different method of contraception.
+Your theophylline dose may need to be reduced, or you may need to switch to a different method of contraception.

 It is possible that not all drug interactions with TriNessa were discussed in this article.
 Therefore, you should talk with your pharmacist or healthcare provider about the specific drug interactions that may apply to you.